wuyujack/ISL/README.md

 You can download them and put them in a folder, e.g., `ckpts/entity30/` and `ckpts/entity13/`.
 You will pass their paths by `--base_step_pretrained_path` when you are running the experiments later.

+If you want to train these base step models from scratch, you can refer to `train_imagenet_vanilla_breeds_dataset_standard_data_augmentation_300_epoch.py` for more details.

 # Reproduction Guideline
-To replicate the results of our proposed two-stage method on a specific experimental protocol, e.g., the 15 Steps Entity30, run the following command:
+To replicate the results of our proposed two-stage method on a specific ISL protocol, e.g., the 15 Steps Entity30, run the following command:

 ```
 python main_isl_15tasks_entity30.py \